ZheyuanXie/CUDA-Path-Tracer-Denoising/EXTRACREDIT.md

 - Loop Unrolling
 - Modified Thread Granularity

-We don't necessarily know where you will find these tools handy, so spend some time thinking about ways they may fit in your implementation.
+Spend some time thinking about ways these tools may fit in your implementation.
 To give you more material to work with, you may work on adapting your own stream compaction code from Project 2 into the Pathtracer so you can also optimize/analyze that.

 If you haven't done so already, we also encourage you to implement shared-memory stream compaction for the sake of investigating bank conflicts.